splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 .. image:: /_images/apm/profiling/profiling-from-apm.png
    :alt: Filtering the flame graph and table in AlwaysOn Profiling.

-When viewing the details of a span in Splunk APM, select :guilabel:`View in AlwaysOn Profiler` to open the flame graph for a 10-minute window around the span duration.
+When viewing the details of a span in the trace waterfall view in Splunk APM, select :guilabel:`View in AlwaysOn Profiler` to open the flame graph for a 10-minute window around the span duration.

    .. image:: /_images/apm/profiling/profiling-profile-available2.png
       :alt: Filtering the flame graph and table in AlwaysOn Profiling.